ognjenjevremovic/pretty-easy-hex-to-rgb/README.md

-//  You can pass any value/data type to a function const rgbColorValue = hexToRGB('#f00');
+//  You can pass any value/data type to a function
+//  without causing your process to break const rgbColorValue = hexToRGB('#f00');

+/*
+*   After converting the HEX color to its' corresponding RGB(a) value
+*   you should perform the check on the value returned and see
+*   if the conversion was successful.
+*
-//  Check if the value returned is an instance of an Array class
+*   If the value returned is of type Array the conversion was successful
-//  if it is, make a valid rgb css property color value out of it
+*   and in this example we're going to make a css color value out of it
-//  else it is an instance of an Error class const rgbOutput = isArray(rgbColorValue) ?
+*   else it is an instance of an Error class
+*   and we're just going to log it to the console
+*/
+const rgbOutput = isArray(rgbColorValue) ?
     `rgb(${rgbColorValue.join('')})` :
     rgbColorValue;